almamedia/kivi-wordpress/README.md

 If the images dowloaded by Kivi plugin are used in posts or pages, the images will stop working after the item is deleted.

 ### WordPress Share Buttons Plugin – AddThis
-An easy way to include share buttons for
+An easy way to include share buttons for Kivi item pages.
+Just install and configure settings.

 ### Some contact form plugin?
 There is a need for contact form plugin, that could embed contact form to single item page and on form submit send the message to the correct email address.
-The email is stored as meta data for the item.
+The email is stored as meta data for the item ( metadata "_sc_itempage_email" ).

 ## Feature Requests and Contributing